 Scale Insects are a wide variety of insects that don’t move as adults, have some kind of covering for their bodies, and feed on the sap of plants.
 There are two main categories of scales, soft and armored (or hard) scales.

 Small numbers of scales are often present on trees and shrubs and do not need to be controlled.
 If the populations grow to damaging numbers, controls should be used.
-Bonide’s “For All Seasons” can be used when crawlers are present, so the species of scale will have to be identified to find out the spraying window.
-Imidacloprid can be used to control most soft scales systemically, but not armored scales such as Euonymus scale.
+Bonide’s “For All Seasons” can be used when crawlers are present, so the scale species will have to be identified to find the spraying window.
+Imidacloprid can be used to control most soft scales systemically but not armored scales such as Euonymus scale.